-The criteria below is intended for the evaluation of genetic testing that has not been more specifically addressed by criteria in another policy.
+The criteria below is intended for the evaluation of genetic testing that has not been more specifically addressed by criteria in another policy or another section of this policy.
+State-level regulations may also necessitate review of National Guidelines, National or Local Coverage Determinations and/or FDA approvals.

 - I. General tumor biomarker analysis is medically necessary when: - A. The member/enrollee has a confirmed neoplasm and/or malignancy, AND - B. The test has clinical validity, as demonstrated by accurately determining diagnostic, prognostic or clinical information for a disease, AND - C. The test has clinical utility, as demonstrated by at least one of the following: - 1.
 The test will determine if a particular therapeutic intervention is effective (or ineffective) in the member/enrollee, or if a particular intervention may be harmful, OR - 2.
-The test will directly impact the clinical management, OR - 3.
+The test will directly impact the member/enrollee's clinical management, OR - 3.
 The test will determine prognosis, OR - 4.
-The test will provide or refine estimates of the natural history, recurrence risk, or the predicted course of the genetic condition, AND

-- D. Testing is being performed in a Clinical Laboratory Improvement Amendments (CLIA) approved laboratory. - II.
+The test will provide or refine estimates of the natural history, recurrence risk, or the predicted course of the genetic condition, AND - D. Testing is being performed in a Clinical Laboratory Improvement Amendments (CLIA) approved laboratory. - II.
 General tumor biomarker analysis is considered investigational for all other indications.

-See the Oncology: Molecular Analysis of Solid Tumors and Hematologic Malignancies policy for criteria regarding common mutation analysis for tumor testing.
+^{}See the Oncology: Molecular Analysis of Solid Tumors and Hematologic Malignancies policy for criteria regarding common mutation analysis for tumor testing.